LLMA-dot/Get-Clue/Management/Prince2/Webinars/2023-09-30-Importance-of-people-in-successful-project-management.md

 ### Principles 02: Learn From Experience

-> A PRINCE2 project teams learns from experience: lessons are sought, recoreded and acted upon throughout the life of the project.
+> A PRINCE2 project teams learns from experience: lessons are sought, recorded and acted upon throughout the life of the project.

 > Perform RETROSPECTIVES and introduce IMPROVEMENTS - as often as possible.